-Parani-SD1000U provides Pairing Button for instant configuration without a PC to make an automatic connection between two Parani-SD1000Us.
-In this example we will refer to the two Parani-SD1000Us as SD1 and SD2.
+Parani-SD1000 provides Pairing Button for instant configuration without a PC to make an automatic connection between two Parani-SD1000s.
+In this example we will refer to the two Parani-SD1000s as SD1 and SD2.
 (Only single connection mode)

 - Step 1.
 Turn on SD1 and SD2 and reset both of them by pressing Factory Reset Button. - Step 2.
 Press the Pairing Button of SD1 for 2 seconds until Mode LED blinks 3 times every 3 seconds.
-Keep connect to usb port. - Step 3.
+Keep the power ON. - Step 3.
 Press the Pairing Button of SD2 for 2 seconds until Mode LED blinks 3 times every 3 seconds.
 Now press again the Pairing Button for 2 seconds until Mode LED blinks every second. - Step 4.
 Wait for SD1 & SD2 to connect to each other until the Connect LED's of SD1 and SD2 blink every 1 second.
 It takes about 10 seconds to make a connection.
 If there are many Bluetooth devices nearby, it may take longer. - Step 5.
-SD1 disconnect to usb port and connect to usb port.
+Turn SD1 off and on.
 Mode LED blinks twice in green every 3 seconds. - Step 6.
-SD2 disconnect to usb port and connect to usb port.
+Turn SD2 off and on.
 Mode LED blinks in green every second. - Step 7.
-Now SD1 and SD2 are configured to make automatic connection to each other, whenever they are connected to usb port.
+Now SD1 and SD2 are configured to make automatic connection to each other, whenever they are powered on.

-Using a pair of Parani-SD1000U in this fashion is similar to that of using a wireless serial cable.
+Using a pair of Parani-SD1000 in this fashion is similar to that of using a wireless serial cable.

-Note: When using the pairing buttons, the Command Response option will be deactivated automatically.
-The Parani-SD1000U will not send the response messages such as OK, Connect and Disconnect.
+\ Note: When using the pairing buttons, the Command Response option will be deactivated automatically.
+The Parani-SD1000 will not send the response messages such as OK, Connect and Disconnect.